KollipakulaNikhil/Memory_Managment_Simulator/README.md

 - 🌈 Clean and modern dark UI built with pure HTML, CSS, and JS

 ---
+## 🎓 Learning Outcomes
+By using or exploring this project, you will:
+- Understand how page replacement algorithms work internally
+- Learn how operating systems handle memory and page faults
+- Gain experience in building Flask-based interactive web apps
+- Strengthen your understanding of frontend-backend communication (via JSON APIs)

 ## 🏗️ Project Structure
 ```